 Heat pumps are most suited to installation in better insulated quality built homes that demand lower heat output.
 That said, people are most suited to well insulated quality built homes as well!
 It is smart to make your home as energy efficient at possible before you decide on the type and size of a space heating system.

-Typical Space Heating Demand Of A Home
+Typical Peak Space Heating Demand Of A Home

 Description | Typical space heat demand per m² of floor area | Heat demand for 3-bedroom house (100m² floor area) | Heat demand for 4-bedroom house (150m² floor area) |